Trump says United Tech, Raytheon deal may hurt competition

 In Northrop Grumman’s purchase of Orbital ATK last year, the FTC noted in a statement accompanying the approval that it worked closely with the Defense Department on the review, and had the department appoint someone to oversee compliance of the consent decree.

-One potential snag is that Patrick Shanahan, a former Boeing executive, is now acting secretary of defense.
+One potential snag is that Patrick Shanahan, a former Boeing Co executive, is now acting secretary of defense.
 He has recused himself from dealings involving Boeing, which uses United Technologies products such as engines from its Pratt & Whitney engines division.

 This could complicate Boeing’s position if it opposes the merger, the unidentified industry executive said, noting that lower level Department of Defense officials with potentially less clout would have to review the deal.